 4. Create some marketing and branding materials

-If you haven’t already done so you will need a business name and also some marketing materials whether it be as simple as a logo, business card, and a DL digital flyer to kick start your business.
+If you haven’t already done so you will need a business name and also some marketing and branding materials whether it be as simple as a logo, business card, and a DL digital flyer to kick start your business.

 When you get a chance, it’s also a good idea to set up a website so your clients can review your portfolio and services 24/7.
 Check out Wix or a similar DIY website platforms and set this up so your potential customers have some visual marketing to review ahead of getting in contact.